plaidfinch/myxine/README.md

 the buffer for the original stream, so don't forget to process them first!
 But then, keep on sailing with the new events in the new stream.

-Keep in mind: every time you re-subscribe, the `Content-Location` for re-re-subscribing is different, and if you use the same one again, you'll get an error response instead of a new stream.
-Though it might seem like slightly more bookkeeping to keep track of the new `Content-Location` every time, this token-passing scheme means no other process can guess (or accidentally cache) your `?resubscribe` URL, so nobody can cut your event stream out from under you!
+Keep in mind: every time you re-subscribe, the `Content-Location` you'll receive for re-subscribing *again* is different.
+If you use the same one again, you'll get an error response instead of a new stream.
+Though it might seem like slightly more bookkeeping to keep track of the new `Content-Location` every time, this token-passing scheme means no other process can guess (or accidentally cache) a `?resubscribe` URL, so nobody can cut your event stream out from under you!